woywoy123/AnalysisG/README.md

 def CompileEvent(self)
 ```
 ##### Description:
-Compiles the event and performs all the matching of particles.
+Compiles the event and performs the matching of particles to their parents.
+It aims to construct the original decay chain of the individual tops contained in the event.
 ##### Affected Internal Variables:
 - `TruthChildren`, `TruthChildren_init`, `TruthTops`, `TruthJets`, `Jets`, `Muons`, `Electrons`: Dictionaries are converted to lists containing the particle objects.